-My institutional home is the University of Washington, where I am professor of Political Science, adjunct professor of Law, Societies & Justice, and faculty associate of the Center for Human Rights.
+I am a professor of Political Science at the University of Washington.
+In addition, I am adjunct professor of Law, Societies & Justice, faculty associate of the Center for Human Rights, and associate faculty in the Program on Values in Society.
 I also serve as Seattle campus advisor to the Human Rights Minor.

-My political theory courses have covered the history of political thought, democratic theory, theories of justice, theories of nationalism, and the philosophy of punishment.
+My political theory courses have covered the history of political thought; democratic theory; theories of justice; nationalism; punishment; and controversies regarding politics and religion.
 In addition, I teach a number of courses on the law, politics, and theory of human rights.

-My current research focuses on the philosophy of human rights and the global institutional architecture needed to give human rights adequate protection.
+My current research focuses on the philosophy of human rights and the international institutional architecture needed to give human rights adequate protection.

 “No Peace Without Injustice: Hobbes and Locke on the Ethics of Peacemaking,” International Theory, vol. 4, no. 2 (July 2012): pp. 269-99, © Cambridge University Press, 2012.
 Abstract: Is the demand for justice likelier to cause or to prevent war?
 Hobbes expresses sympathy for the former view and Locke for the latter.
 However, they both reason their way toward an intermediate position, symbolized by the impartial judge in Locke's theory and the arbitrator in Hobbes's theory.
 Peace is possible when we create a process that resolves disputes according to widely intuitive principles of equality and reciprocity.
 This requires, however, that we refrain from imposing our particular interpretations of justice, and that we tolerate the possibility of unjust outcomes.
 Hobbes and Locke's reasoning shows us why international institutions are needed to serve as an impartial judge for the resolution of civil and international conflicts.
 They rebut persistent skepticism about the fitness of international institutions to promote peace and justice.
 Recent scholarship on ethno-political conflict confirms the wisdom of their analysis.